 If it is necessary to encode more than 800 characters, IDAutomation recommends using Macro PDF mode or multiple separate symbols.
 In the best-case scenario, using the text encoding mode of the IDAutomation PDF417 Forms Control with the IDAutomation 2D Barcode Scanner, up to 1200 characters were successfully encoded and retrieved.

 Each codeword represents 1 of 929 possible values, which allows data to be compacted into the codewords to save space.
-PDF417 has three data compaction modes: byte, text and numeric.
-Binary compaction encodes actual bytes of data; text mode encodes most characters on the U.S. keyboard.
+PDF417 has three data compaction modes: binary, text and numeric.
+Binary compaction encodes actual bytes of data; text mode encodes most characters on the U.S. keyboard (ASCII 32-126) including ASCII 9 (the tab function) and ASCII 13 (the return function).
 Numeric compaction encodes only numbers, is rarely used and not available in all products due to calculation limitations.
-The chart below shows more details about these modes.
+The chart below provides more detail about these modes.